 Now, to get a good grounding in straightforward, formal Spanish pronunciation—you know, what textbooks claim that native speakers sound like—you can explore some other educational resources.
 Try this awesome tool from the University of Iowa.
-It gives you a creepily thorough look at how to produce different Spanish sounds.
+It gives you a creepily thorough look at how to speak Spanish, and especially, how to produce different Spanish sounds.
 Watch that nasal cavity go to work!

 So, in this post, we’re going to introduce you to typical Spanish pronunciation.
 Our main focus is to help you start getting all the most problematic Spanish sounds pronounced correctly.
 Beyond that, we’re also going to help you sound far more casually cool—like a true blue native Spanish speaker—than your textbooks will.

 It’s kind of like learning the “General American Accent,” which is characterized as a flat, generally unaccented English from the Midwestern or Northeastern United States.
 If you nailed this as an ESL student, you’d speak pretty great English.